juliantoyeo/42snow_crash/level01/Ressources/README.md

 ![alt text](./screenshot/image2.png)

-This link also mentioned that there is a password cracker called "John the Ripper" that could be used to crack the "/etc/passwd" or "/etc/shadow"
+This link also mentioned that there is a password cracker called `John the Ripper` that could be used to crack the `/etc/passwd` or `/etc/shadow`

-Lets try and download the "/etc/passwd" from the snow_crash VM into our local machine
+Lets try and download the `/etc/passwd` from the snow_crash VM into our local machine
 ```console
 scp -P 4242 level01@<snow_crash_ip>:/etc/passwd .
 ```

-Since the project PDF mentioned that "If you plan to use a specific external software, you must set up a specific environment (VM, docker, Vagrant)"
+Since the project PDF mentioned that `If you plan to use a specific external software, you must set up a specific environment (VM, docker, Vagrant)`
 Lets get a docker 🐳 to run the JOHN :sunglasses:

 Guide to install docker and run ubuntu image for mac: